As for humans, we'd be like ants in the way of road development.

 But, maybe i'm wrong.

-With that said, I still aim to bring a being capable of this into fruition, regardless of the outcome.
+With that said, I still aim to bring a being capable of this into fruition, and to let it do what it wants, regardless of the outcome.

 Dr. Eric Chaisson on Cosmic Evolution and the Rise of Complexity in Nature.